josephtandyo/DeceptaBox/README.md

-# Grifter's Gift: A Discord Bot Deception Game
+# Deceiver's Offering: A Discord Bot Deception Game

 Status: FINISHED
 ###### (with possible modifications in the future, including different roles that can give more points by doing a certain action)